-At GESB, we are what is known as a crown agency – and we operate within the Western Australian State Government's policy framework.
+As a Western Australian statutory authority, we operate within the State Government's policy framework.
 The Treasurer administers the legislation, which underpins our operations.

-Within this framework, we invest our members' superannuation contributions to produce investment returns that meet or exceed benchmarks.
+Within this framework, we invest our members' superannuation contributions with the aim of producing investment returns that meet or exceed benchmarks.

 Our operations are defined in the State Superannuation Act 2000 (WA) (SSA) and the State Superannuation Regulations 2001 (WA) (SSR).
 In relation to our Board:

 - Section 5 of the SSA establishes our Board

 - Section 6 of the SSA sets out the functions of our Board, including its responsibility for administering the schemes and managing the Government Employees Superannuation Fund (the Fund)

 Our Board is here to act in the best interests of our members